 Amazon DocumentDB will optionally record audit events for certain operations.
-In the last section we enabled audit logs along with the profiler.
-In this section we’ll explore the audit event data.
+In the last section you enabled audit logs along with the profiler.
+In this section you will explore the audit event data.

 You can see the audit logs by going to the Amazon CloudWatch console, selecting